Thursday, December 17, 2009

 CollectionClass wiaPics = wiaRoot.GetItemsFromUI(WiaFlag.SingleImage, WiaIntent.ImageTypeColor) as CollectionClass;

-wiaManager.OnTransferComplete +=
+wiaManager.OnTransferComplete += new _IWiaEvents_OnTransferCompleteEventHandler(wiaManager_OnTransferComplete);

 foreach (object wiaObj in wiaPics)